 Tetraphonic 3D |

 A few records were released in this format.
-The SQ 10-40 or the EV Universal can be used with the same speaker rearrangement.
+The SQ 10-40 or the EV Universal can be used with the same speaker rearrangement mentioned at left.
 It plays the Hexaphonic Tridee system.

 |